xokomola/origami/README.md

 ### Extractor gotchas

 An extractor returns nodes in a breadth-first order.
-From XSLT you may expect this to return matched nodes in document order.
+From XSLT you might expect this to return matched nodes in document order.

 ~~~xquery